 Cost savings aside, here are some of the top reasons why small businesses should opt for cloud-based VoIP:

 Countless performance issues can arise on a network that can impact VoIP communications, resulting in delayed packet transmissions and garbled conversations.
 If you own your own on-premise phone system, your team will be responsible for identifying, locating and fixing issues when they arise.
 If you work with a cloud provider, you won’t have to worry about optimizing your network for voice traffic.
-You will receive high-quality voice services, backed by a service level agreement.
+With the right cloud based VoIP provider, you will receive high-quality voice services, backed by a service level agreement.

 Growing businesses need to be able to scale rapidly, something that is very difficult and expensive to do when managing your own communications network.
 Cloud-based VoIP providers can offer rapid and affordable scalability, helping businesses respond effectively as their customers fluctuate.

 Cloud providers can offer advanced security features to protect your data, such as encryption as well as phishing and spoofing detection services.
-Cloud providers can also offer stronger physical access controls.
+Cloud based VoIP providers can also offer stronger physical access controls.